AdamAntinoo/neocom-java-core/NeoCom.DataManagement/LibraryOperationalDescription.md

 reused everywhere.
 There should be a single copy of a location on the application.
 But there can be multiple references to it from many asset containers.

+## Scheduler
+### When register jobs to the scheduler
+This is the key question because the scheduler will check every minute the actions to execute from the list of registered jobs.
+But the job registration should not be executed every minute because the jobs are valid with a single registration.

+For components this is simple since the registration can be done when the component is initialized.
+But for Credential update action that are repetitive the registration is not so clear.
+Probably the right place is an initialization task that will run the list of Credentials and generate the jobs registrations.